kubernetes/website/content/en/docs/concepts/services-networking/topology-aware-hints.md

 _Topology Aware Hints_ enable topology aware routing by including suggestions for how clients should consume endpoints.
-This approach adds metadata to enable consumers of Endpoint(Slice) to be able to route traffic closer to where it is originated.
-For example, users can route traffic within a locality to reduce costs and improve performance.
+This approach adds metadata to enable consumers of EndpointSlice and / or and Endpoints objects, so that traffic to those network endpoints can be routed closer to where it originated.

+For example, you can route traffic within a locality to reduce costs, or to improve network performance.

 <!-- body -->